rikace/fsharpcourse/README.md

 - Functional lists
 - Object-oriented programming
 - Object Expression

+## Module 5
 - DSL
+- Recursion
+- Active Patterns

-## Module 5
+## Module 6
+- Concurrency in F#
 - Async computation
 - Agent programming
-- Parallel Web-Crawler
+- DEMO: Parallel Web-Crawler

+## Module 7
+- Event Driven Design in .NET
+- Events and Delegates in F#
+- How to handle a stream of events
+- Observables in F#